Catania: Culture

 Opera composer Vincenzo Bellini was born in Palazzo Gravina-Cruyllas in the city center, the palace now houses a museum about him.
 The Teatro Massimo Vincenzo Bellini, which opened in 1890, presents a variety of works through a season, which run from December to May, including the works of its namesake.

 Giovanni Verga was born in Catania in 1840.
 He became the greatest writer of Verismo, an Italian literary movement akin to Naturalism.
 His novels portray life among the lower levels of Sicilian society, such as fishermen and stonemasons, and were written in a mixture of both literary language and the local dialect.
 Francesco Longo Mancini was a painter known for his paintings of nudes, who was born in Catania in 1880.

 The city's patron saint is Saint Agatha, who is celebrated with religious pageantry, the Festival of Saint Agatha, on 5 February every year.

 The city is the base of the newspaper La Sicilia and of the TV channel Antenna Sicilia, also known as the Sicilia Channel.
 Several other local television channels and free-press magazines have their headquarters in Catania.

-Catania hosts Etna Comics, a successful comic book convention.
+Catania hosts Etna Comics, a successful comic book convention now in its 12th edition, and the Catania Tango Festival, an international Tango event.
+Its 22nd edition has welcomed tango dancers from 27 different countries, confirming the festival as one of the most important international events in its genre.

 The city is home to the Catania Jazz Festival, which typically runs for several winter months with concerts in different locations.
 In the late 1980s and during the 1990s Catania had an energetic and unique popular music scene.
 Indie pop and indie rock bands, local radio stations, and dynamic independent music record labels sprung up as a result.
 As a result, in those years the city experienced a vital and effervescent cultural period.
 Artists like Carmen Consoli and Mario Venuti, and internationally known indie rock bands like Uzeda came out of this cultural milieu.

-Sports
+Sport

 Catania is home to many sports clubs covering a wide range of disciplines.
-The most famous club is the Calcio Catania football team, followed by approximately half a million supporters.
-Another club standing out from the rest is Orizzonte Catania, which is the leading women's water polo club in Italy, with 22 National Championship titles (15 in a row from 1992 to 2006), and also in Europe, with 8 European Champions Cup titles.
+The most famous club is the Catania FC football team, followed by approximately half a million supporters.
+Another club standing out from the rest is AS Orizzonte Catania, which is the leading women's water polo club in Italy, with 25 National Championship titles (15 in a row from 1992 to 2006), and also in Europe, with 8 European Champions Cup titles.

-Catania is the most successful city in team sports in the entire south of Italy (including Sicily and Sardinia), leading (as of January 2023) with 67 National Championships titles, ahead of Naples (60 National Championships titles) and of Bari (29 National Championships titles).
+Catania is the most successful city in team sports in the entire south of Italy (including Sicily and Sardinia), leading (as of August 2025) with 80 National Championships titles, ahead of Naples and of Bari.

-Considering the total number of titles won by Sicilian sports clubs, 67 out of 108 National Championships titles are from Catania, with the capital Palermo following with just 11 National Championships titles.

 As for individual sports, 56 athletes from Catania have won world titles, 54 have won European titles and 139 have won national titles.

 In the Olympic Games, over the years, Italian athletes from Catania have won a total of 7 gold medals, 8 silver medals, and 4 bronze medals.